ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 > [!warning]
 > OVHcloud provides services that you are responsible for.
 Since we have no access to these machines, we are not their administrators and cannot provide you with assistance.
 You are responsible for your own software and security management.
 >
 > We have provided you with this guide in order to help you with common tasks.
-However, we recommend contacting a [specialist provider](links/directory) if you experience any difficulties or doubts when it comes to managing, using or securing your server.
+However, we recommend contacting a [specialist provider](/links/partner) if you experience any difficulties or doubts when it comes to managing, using or securing your server.
 You can find more information in the “Go further” section of this guide.
 >

 ## Requirements

-- a [dedicated server](/links/bare-metal/bare-metal) with an IPv6 block (/64) or (/56) in your OVHcloud account.
+- A [dedicated server](/links/bare-metal/bare-metal) with an IPv6 block (/64) or (/56) in your OVHcloud account.
-- an operating system with virtualization capabilities (Proxmox, Hyper-V, etc.).
+- An operating system with virtualization capabilities (Proxmox, Hyper-V, etc.).
 - You must have all the information related to your IPv6 (prefix, gateway...).
-- basic knowledge of SSH and networking.
+- Basic knowledge of SSH and networking.

+> [!warning]
+> Please note that we no longer offer VMware EXSi as an operating system.
+As a result, the configuration examples in this guide will focus on Proxmox and Windows Hyper-V.
+>

-## In practice
+## Instructions

 The following sections contain the configurations of the distributions we currently offer and the most commonly used distributions/operating systems.
 The first step is always to connect to your server via SSH or via a GUI (RDP for a Windows server) connection session.